1901 BABCOCK BLVD PITTSBURGH, PA 15209

 A: We work with customers all the time, often making suggestions in an effort to improve their design and the fit or function of the part.
 We may also suggest changing the design in order to facilitate assembly or reduce the cost of production.

-A: Hot-wound springs are made from larger diameter material.
-Due to the size of the wire, the spring must be heated up to a hot state, then formed using an annealed (soft) material, and heat-treated afterwards.
+A: Hot-wound springs are made from larger-diameter material.
+Due to the size of the wire, the spring must be heated up to a hot state, then formed using an annealed (soft) material, and heat-treated afterward.
 Cold-wound springs are smaller in size and are formed in a cold state using pre-tempered material.